kasemka/minitalk/README.md

 The server must be able to display big text pretty quickly.

-Server must be able to receive text from several clients in a row, without needing to be restarted.
+The server must be able to receive text from several clients in a row, without needing to be restarted.

 Communication is working by sending two signals (SIGUSR1 and SIGUSR2).